joelibaceta/joelibaceta/README.md

-# Hi,
+# Hi, I am ...

-I am an experienced programmer from the old school, promoter of writing clean and idiomatic code.
-As a polyglot of programming languages, I thrive on exploring and mastering multiple languages to tackle new challenges.
-Additionally, I am an enthusiastic supporter of open source projects.
+- An experienced programmer from the old school.
+- Promoter of clean and idiomatic code.
+- An enthusiastic supporter of open source projects.
+- An speaker at technology conferences who love sharing knowledge with fellow tech enthusiasts.
+- A polyglot of multiple programming languages and an explorer of technologies.
+- An curious in constant pursuit of technical mastery.

 <!-- <img align="right" src="https://github-readme-stats.vercel.app/api/?username=joelibaceta&theme=dark" />
 <img align="left" src="https://github-readme-stats.vercel.app/api/top-langs/?username=anuraghazra&theme=dark" /> -->